ntrappe/cse110-w21-group33/specs/brainstorm-prep-spec.md

-# Brainstorm :thundercloud: Prep Spec
+# Brainstorm 🌩 Prep Spec

 #### PROBLEM
 What problem are we trying to solve?